 But if it's a decent pint and a place to rest weary paws that you're after, you can't go far wrong with The Exmoor Forest Inn which welcomes dogs and serves homemade food and real ale: an ideal spot for walkers and cyclists alike.
 The Black Venus Inn is also a great shout - extremely dog-friendly with rustic Devon charm and some good pub grub.

 From spectacular coastal apartments on the north coast, to beautiful rural retreats and barn conversions on farmland with a plethora of scenic walks and cosy eateries, our holiday cottages offer the chance to enjoy many of the delightful towns and villages that Exmoor has to offer.
 Serene and tranquil at any time of the year, a stay in this charming part of the world will stay with you forever.
-You’ve even got the option of staying in a holiday park too if a caravan better suits your needs or why not explore other options with local B&B's or great hotels in the area.

 Whether you’re a couple with a four-legged friend or a larger group or family, we have self-catering accommodation to suit everyone’s needs.